 Registrations, in a continuous flow, must be done at 06/08 Av.
 Francisco Glicério, 2nd floor –Santos – SP – Stricto Sensu Postgraduate Secretariat.

-The candidate with special needs will have the right to custom conditions to perform the test.
-To do this, at the time of registration the candidate must provide the necessary information for the service.
+To perform the test, candidates with special needs will have the right to custom conditions.
+To do so, at the time of registration the candidate must provide the necessary information for the service.